st3w4r/utility-func-cs/README.md

-# CodeStory - Utlity functions
+# CodeStory - Utility functions

 Project:
 - Discover as fast as possible utility functions in a codebase